mnorell/linux_config/README.md

 ## TODOs
 - Restructure apply config script, make it more like a deploy script.
-- Use fish.
+- Use fish (add to install script, use only in gnome terminal)
 - Add the manual steps to this readme.
 (Currently echoed in the scripts)
+- battery warning

 - notification deamon, dunst?
 - clipboard manager, https://github.com/cdown/clipmenu ?
 - nice theme...
 - polybar, cleanup...
 - sxhkd
-  - backlight, volume, etc.
-  - fullscreen and floating toggles.
   - move workspace to other screen.
   - logout menu. perhaps just bspc quit
   - ranger